-The University of Pittsburgh encourages everyone in the Pitt community to report crimes and other emergencies promptly to the Pitt police or to other appropriate police agencies if off campus.
-At sessions conducted for freshmen and their parents, participants are advised to report all information regarding any incident to the Pitt police.
+The University of Pittsburgh encourages everyone in the Pitt community to report crimes and other emergencies promptly to the Pitt Police or to other appropriate police agencies if off campus.
+At sessions conducted for first-year students and their parents, participants are advised to report all information regarding any incident to the Pitt Police.
 University police department seminars and publications offer crime prevention tips and emphasize the importance of reporting crimes.

-A student, resident director, University police officer, or any other member of the Pitt community can also refer a violation of the Student Code of Conduct to the Office of Student Conduct.
+A student, resident director, resident assistant, University police officer, or any other member of the Pitt community also can refer a violation of the Student Code of Conduct to the Office of Student Conduct.

 Reporting to Pitt Police

 You can report criminal activity or other emergencies to Pitt Police by calling 4-2121 from a campus phone or 412-624-2121 from a noncampus phone.
 Crimes also may be reported by:

 - Using the Rave Guardian app on your smartphone.

 - Using the anonymous tips portion of the University of Pittsburgh Police Department.

 - Picking up a campus emergency phone.
 These phones ring directly to the Pitt Police, automatically registering the caller’s location.

 - Visiting the University of Pittsburgh Jerome Cochran Public Safety Building (3412 Forbes Avenue) or any of these substations: Sutherland Hall, Forbes Avenue (between the Barco Law Building and Lawrence Hall), Sennott Square, or Bouquet Gardens J.